OussamaRomdhane/easy-converter/README.md

 # easy-converter

-## The ambitious hopefully universal modular unit converter
+## The ambitious, easy to use unit converter

-easy-converter is a unit converter that will hopefully handle weight, length, area (..) convertions.
+easy-converter is a unit converter that will handle weight, length, area (..) conversions.

 For now it supports: